Tania León’s Stride

 Nuanced and multifaceted, Tania León's Stride looks at the life, legacy, and milieu that created and sustained one of the most important figures in American classical music.

-* Supported by a grant from the General Fund of the American Musicological Society,supported in part by the National Endowment for the Humanities andthe Andrew W. Mellon Foundation
+* Publication supported by a commission from Brandon Fradd and The Newburgh Institute for the Arts and Ideas, and by a grant from the General Fund of the American Musicological Society, supported in part by the National Endowment for the Humanities and the Andrew W. Mellon Foundation.

 About the AuthorAlejandro L. Madrid is a professor of musicology at Cornell University.
 He is the author of the award-winning In Search of Julián Carrillo and Sonido 13 and coauthor of Danzón: Circum-Caribbean Dialogues in Music and Dance.